-Ken Taylor is president of Air Depot, an air conditioning and heating company in the heating and cooling business.
-Taylor said the Air Conditioning and Heating industry is unquestionable growing and finding practiced technicians is becoming increasingly difficult.
+Ken Taylor is president of Air Depot of Cypress Texas, a family owned air conditioning and heating company specializing in repair and replacement.
+Taylor said the Air Conditioning and Heating industry is unquestionable growing and finding practiced and experienced technicians is becoming increasingly difficult.
 “The need for technicians is going to outstrip the supply,” Taylor said.

 “If someone was to choose, say, the air conditioning industry for employment, they’d have real long-term security.
 There’s going to be a greater demand for those kinds of people than there are technicians to fill the spots.”